IngridMorstrad/IngridMorstrad.github.io/content/posts/thoughts/2025-08-06-eb5-for-indians.md

 ### Alternative Citizenship Options
 In addition to the EB-5 route, there are other countries that offer citizenship or residency through investment at a lower cost:

 - Portugal, Spain, Greece, and Malta all offer residency-by-investment programs.
+Portugal is voting on changing Golden Visa requirements in September 2025.

 - Antigua & Barbuda, Saint Lucia, and Dominica offer citizenship for around $100,000.